bookishmusings/bookishmusings/content/reviews/2025/singleplayer.md

 ⭐⭐⭐⭐/5

 I got sucked in at the very beginning and couldn't stop listening to this book about two video game developers who hate each other, and then don't.
 I liked both the main characters, which is very rare for me, and I found myself rooting for both of them.
 Even as a non-gamer, this was a fun, engrossing read that was excellently narrated too.

-Thanks to Netgalley and the publisher for an advanced review copy.
+_Thanks to Netgalley and the publisher for the ARC_

 **If you like this post, don't forget to subscribe and share!**